-Due to the rise in COVID-19 cases, including due to the Delta and Omicron variants, the City Council continues to be concerned about protecting the health and safety of attendees, particularly given that even fully vaccinated people have contracted the Delta and Omicron variants, that people may have and transmit the virus before knowing they are infected and/or if they are asymptomatic, that meetings of the City Council can exceed fifteen minutes, and that its meeting facilities are limited in space with seats close together.
+The City Council continues to be concerned about protecting the health and safety of attendees, particularly given that even fully vaccinated people have contracted the Delta and Omicron variants and subvariants, that people may have and transmit the virus before knowing they are infected and/or if they are asymptomatic, that meetings of the City Council can exceed fifteen minutes, and that its meeting facilities are limited in space with seats close together.

-AB 361 also provides that, if the state of emergency remains active for more than 30 days, a local agency must make the following findings by majority vote 30 days after it first implements the bill's exemptions to the Brown Act teleconferencing rules and every 30 days thereafter to continue using them:

-(A) The legislative body has reconsidered the circumstances of the state of emergency.
+AB 361 also provides that, if the state of emergency remains active for more than 30 days, a local agency must make findings by majority vote 30 days after it first implements the bill's exemptions to the Brown Act teleconferencing rules and every 30 days thereafter to continue using them.
+The City Council first made the findings at its November 2, 2021, meeting and will reconsider the findings at each of its subsequent meetings or every 30 days, whichever is less, until the state of emergency ends.